Costa de Oro, Uruguay

 Uruguay is a country that’s known the world over for the beautiful beaches that run the entire length of its coast.
-Best of all, it’s in Uruguay—a haven that offers a peaceful, genuinely laid-back culture, along with a notable absence from the world’s conflicts—a place where expats can obtain residency easily and even a second passport.
+The Costa de Oro is a retirement haven that offers a peaceful, genuinely laid-back culture, along with a notable absence from the world’s conflicts—a place where expats can obtain residency easily and even a second passport.

 Cost Of Living In Costa De Oro